insignia673/VSZipperApp/README.md

 You may change the directories/files to exclude from your zip in the settings.

 ## How to install:
-As of now this isnt available through the Extensions tab in Visual Studio (will come soon).
-To use this app you must clone it in Visual Studio and run the app.
+Click on the Extensions tab and search for "Zipper Extension" Created by: SigDev.
+Once you download, you should be ready to go!